-NOT ONE BUT TWO AUTISTIC CHILDREN CONFINED IN BOXES, UPSTATE NEW YORK SCHOOL NOW ADMITS
+NOT 1 BUT 2 AUTISTIC CHILDREN CONFINED IN BOXES, UPSTATE NEW YORK SCHOOL NOW ADMITS

 THE SALMON RIVER CENTRAL SCHOOL DISTRICT ADMITTED TO BUILDING THREE WOODEN BOXES FOR THREE DIFFERENT SPECIAL NEEDS KIDS